-Working closely with local community and councils, RRV will make sure that the all new investments in the regional road networks goes to the right projects, in a timely way, through better prioritising, planning and delivery.
+Working closely with local community and councils, RRV is ensuring investments in the regional road networks goes to the right projects, in a timely way, through better prioritising, planning and delivery.

 For more information and videos on road maintenance, please visit our maintenance explained page